 One such study comprising 46 children with acute skin burns observed the effects of HGH therapy on these burns versus placebo treatment.
 It was established that kids who had received the HGH dosage experienced faster burn wound healing and skin repair than their placebo counterparts.
-This further translated to 25% quicker recovery for the HGH-treated children.
-The scientists believe that human growth hormone therapy can considerably reduce the duration of hospital admission for patients with burns and wounds.
+This further translated to a 25% quicker recovery for the HGH-treated children.
+Scientists believe that human growth hormone therapy can considerably reduce the duration of hospital admission for patients with burns and wounds.

 In yet another study, it was shown that HGH therapy can potentially increase the rate of survival for patients with serious wounds.
-The study found out that administering HGH therapy in addition to standard therapy lowered the mortality of patients by 11% compared to patients who never received the HGH therapy.
+The study found that administering HGH therapy in addition to standard therapy lowered the mortality of patients by 11% compared to patients who never received the HGH therapy.